CurtisJohansen/clustering-project/README.md

 - Null Hypothesis: There is no relationship between log error and bedroom count
 - Alterate Hypothesis: There is a relationship between log error and bedroom count

+#### Takeaways from Hypothesis Testing:
+- We reject the null hypothesis on all four hypothesis test.
+- There are relationships between the features and log error

 ## Executive Summary - Conclusions & Next Steps